wiseman-timelord/MaNTella-Launcher/README.md

 Selection; Menu Options = 1-3, Exit Batch = X:

 ```
-- The `Installer-Setup` Menu in the `Pre-Launcher`, to install requirements compitently...
+- The `Installer-Setup` Menu in the `Pre-Launcher Configuration` menu, to install requirements compitently...
 ```
 ========================================================================================================================
     Installer-Setup